beginner

 The full rental agreement is published at fleets.levyelectric.com/legal/rental-agreement.

-The rider release is a useful additional layer, but it is not a substitute for either:
+The rider release is a useful additional layer, but it is not a substitute for the mutual indemnification described above or for any coverage the operator chooses to carry.

 Some rider waivers are limited or unenforceable in certain jurisdictions, and a rider release does not bind third parties such as pedestrians or property owners.